NorESMhub/NorESM/doc/access/download_code.rst

 The checkout_externals script will read the configuration file called Externals.cfg and will download all the external component models and CIME into /path/to/<noresm-base>.

 Now you have a complete copy of the NorESM code in the directory <noresm-base>.
-There you can co go in the subdirectory cime/scripts and start creating a case :ref:`experiments`.
+Now you can to the subdirectory cime/scripts and start creating a case! (see :ref:`experiments`).